KohakuMocha/rshell/README.md

 * In addition to the `cd` command having trouble in relation to recognizing directories, any other directory related command will fail to execute (ex: `ls` `[directory_name]`)
 * The username and server identifier for the process line does not always appear on all stations when rshell is executing.
 * When chaining a large number of improper commands using the `||` connector, not all error messages from `execvp()` will always be shown.
+* When using parentheses, rshell will not be able to properly process input 2 spaces after the closing parentheses and will return an error.
+* When using parentheses, having a larger number of open parentheses will not prompt the user for further input but will only return an error and ask for new input.

 ###io redirection
 * Our input and output redirection does not work. (ex: `echo [string] > [file_name]` is unable to make a new file )